Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 The adrenochrome and the human trafficking, the organ trafficking, they're the king of all organ trafficking in the world, Israel.

-And the world, I'm sure we're going to get more into it, but the world is so fed up with Israel now that, you know, anyway.
+And the world, I'm sure we're going to get more into it, but the world is so fed up with Israel now that, you know, we anyway.

-And then on to the drone situation, you know, they're trying to tout 23,000 targets hit, you know.
+You know, they're trying to tout 23,000 targets hit, you know.

-Well, first of all, the air defense on the Russian side has been able to stop, you know, at least 90 plus percent of all the rockets, all the drone missiles, all of it.
+Well, first of all, the air defense on the Russian side has been able to stop, you know, at least 90 plus percent of all the rockets, all the drones, missiles, all of it.

 So that's a lot of bullshit.